-In 2018, 2019, 2021, and 2022 Hamilton’s BSU was awarded “BSU of the Year” by the United Black Student Union of California (UBSUC) during the State Leadership Convention (unfortunately the 2020 convention was canceled).
-This honor was earned based on our dedication to leadership, student body, and community.
-Not only do we have dynamic BSU Officers representing our school campus, we also have Hamilton Officers elected into leadership roles at the Southern region and the State Leadership positions.
+In 2018, 2019, 2021, 2022, and most recently this year 2024 at the 50th Annual UBSUC State Leadership Convention, Hamilton’s BSU was awarded “BSU of the Year” by the United Black Student Union of California.
+(Unfortunately the 2020 convention was canceled).
+This honor was earned based on our dedication to scholarship, leadership, and service.
+Not only do we have dynamic BSU Officers representing our school campus, we also have Hamilton Officers elected into leadership roles at the Southern region and the State level.

 We hope you enjoy learning more about our club and consider joining us.
 Although we’re called Black Student Union, our BSU also welcomes students from all races and ethnic backgrounds.